Your new design will be uploaded in:

 One of the main aims of Year 2 is to teach the children to be accurate spellers.

-In Reception and Year 1, the children sound out the words that they want to write and as long as they write the correct sounds, it doesn’t matter if the graphemes are aren’t correct however, as the children begin to learn alternative graphemes used to spell words, they are expected to try out such graphemes and decide which best fits the word they are writing.
+However, as the children begin to learn alternative graphemes used to spell words, they are expected to try out such graphemes and decide which best fits the word they are writing.
 Therefore, their spelling should become more accurate throughout the year.

 Homework

-Reading Book- daily and comment in diary
+Reading Book- Daily and comment in diary.

 English